Best Apps That Negotiate on Your Behalf

 The platform also offers tools to help you budget and save for goals.
 You can also auto-save for goals and create expense reports to see exactly where your money is going.

 If you’d like help negotiating down your bills or requesting a refund on fees, you upload your bills to the platform.
-The fee is 40 percent of whatever amount you save.
+The fee is 40% of whatever amount you save.
 So if you’ve netted $50 savings, Truebill takes $20 and you keep the remaining $30.

 Like Truebill, Trim is a financial management platform that helps you save money in a handful of ways.
 For instance, it detects recurring charges to see if there are any services that you’d like to cancel.
 It can also track and analyze your bank and credit card transactions to boost your savings.

 The really cool part about Trim?
-It can negotiate with any cable, internet, or phone provider to lower your bill up to 30 percent.
-Whatever savings is negotiated, Trim takes 33 percent of the amount saved.
+It can negotiate with any cable, internet, or phone provider to lower your bill up to 30%.
+Whatever savings is negotiated, Trim takes 33% of the amount saved.
 So if you net $120 in savings a year on your internet bill, Trim will take $40 and you keep $80.

 Other services include Trim Simple Savings.
 Trim helps you tuck away money on a weekly basis toward a savings goal.
-You earn a 1.60 percent annual reward on your balance.
-To unlock Simple Savings, it’s $2 a week.
+You earn a 4% annual reward on the first $2,000 saved and .001% on whatever else you save after that.

 Unless you’ve signed up for a paid feature such as Simple Savings or Bill Negotiation, Trim is free of charge.

-A new app on the block, Harvest helps nip overdrafts and other bank fees in the bud by reviewing your accounts and negotiating for refunds on your behalf.
+Harvest helps nip overdrafts and other bank fees in the bud by reviewing your accounts and negotiating for refunds on your behalf.
 The service uses machine learning to determine which fees are likely to be refunded and makes the outreach on your behalf.
-If they’re successful, they keep 25 percent of whatever has been reclaimed and the other 75 percent comes back to you.
+If they’re successful, they keep 25% of whatever has been reclaimed and the other 75% comes back to you.

 These apps not only help lower your bills and recover outstanding fees, but can help you see your entire financial picture and auto-save for your goals.
 How much any of these tools help, however, is really dependent on your personal situation.